musairul/bettergit/README.md

 # Clone and setup
 git clone https://github.com/musairul/bettergit.git && cd bettergit
-pip install -r requirements.txt
+pip install -r requirements.txt pip install -e .

-# Your first magical experience
-python -m bettergit.cli switch    # See the interactive magic!
+bit tutorial    # Experience the magic!
 ```

+### ⚠️ BetterGit is in beta so there will be bugs!

+Please report any bugs you may find using the links below.

 ---

-Made with ❤️ for developers who want Git to be simple and powerful.

-*Star ⭐ this repository if BetterGit helped you!*

-## 📜 License
+###  📜 License

 MIT License - see [LICENSE](LICENSE) file for details.